How COVID-19 is spurring urban innovation - Cerritos Community News

 White Salmon, Washington

 New life for old small downtowns.
 Walkable towns located away from over-heated (and congested) urban cores are getting a new lease on life, since employees can now telecommute from there more easily.
 That has benefits for the urban cores too, reducing the upward pressure on housing costs and easing forced displacement.
-In some cases these towns are well-connected by rail, as is the case in White Salmon, Washington (left), served by an Amtrak station just down the road.
+In some cases these towns are well-connected by rail, as is the case in White Salmon, Washington (above), served by an Amtrak station just down the road.
 This trend could support a more “polycentric” urban form, instead of the tendency of a “monocentric” city form to promote higher prices and longer daily commutes from bedroom suburbs to central offices.

 New life for old (and not so old) buildings.
 As the market dramatically shifts away from centralized offices and corporate office parks, adaptive reuse is getting new attention.
 Developers are looking at adding residential and other mixed uses to these structures, accelerating a trend that has been under way for a number of years, and changing the landscape of urban and suburban single-use zones.